 A number of drugs and drug combinations are approved for treatment of hookworm infections.
 In addition, some heartworm medications also control certain species of hookworms.
 Deworming programs for roundworms in cats will usually also control hookworm infections.

 Several types of tapeworms—properly known as cestodes—may infect cats.
 Adult tapeworms are segmented worms found in the intestines.
 They rarely cause serious disease.
 The common tapeworm of cats, Dipylidium, is acquired from eating fleas.
 Much less frequently, cats with access to infected house (or outdoor) mice and rats can acquire other types of tapeworm infections from these sources.
-The biting mite, Trichodectes canis, is also an intermediate host.
 In parts of the Middle East, southern Europe, and northern Africa, tapeworms can also be acquired by eating reptiles.
-Signs of tapeworm infection vary and can include a failure to digest and absorb food normally (unthriftiness), malaise, variable appetite, mild diarrhea, and a pot-bellied appearance.
+Signs of tapeworm infection vary and can include a failure to digest and absorb food normally (unthriftiness), malaise, variable appetite, poor hair coat, and mild diarrhea.
 Often, there are no signs.
 Very rarely, seizures are seen.
 Diagnosis is based on finding tapeworm segments or eggs in the feces.

 Flukes (also called trematodes) are a class of parasites that can infect cats.
 They have a complex life cycle that can involve multiple intermediate hosts.
-There are several types of intestinal, liver, and pancreatic flukes that can infect cats (see Table: Types of Flukes that Infect Cats); however, infection of cats is uncommon in the US.
+There are several types of intestinal, liver, and pancreatic flukes that can infect cats ( see Table: Types of Flukes that Infect Cats Types of Flukes that Infect Cats ); however, infection of cats is uncommon in the US.